 “Mobile POS systems are compatible with all devices, so restaurant owners don’t need to worry about investing in additional proprietary hardware or equipment in order to integrate a POS system into their existing operations,” said Mary Fabro, CMO of Hostme.
 “That means owners don’t need to lock themselves into any additional vendor contracts.”

 Many mobile POS systems also feature paperless options, so customers can opt for email or text receipts.
 Eliminating steps in the checkout process means your team can focus on taking orders and your customers can get their food quickly.
-[Interested in POS systems?
-Check out our best picks and reviews.]

-Some mobile POS systems are known as at-table solutions, which means guests can pay using a business’s device directly at their table.
-Erik Ploof, vice president of business development and marketing for TableSafe, said these solutions help with efficiency.
+Some mobile POS systems are known as at-table solutions, which means guests can pay using a business’s device directly at their table.[Looking for a new POS System?
+Learn what we recommend as the best POS system for your restaurant is.]

 “Mobile POS systems give restaurant owners or managers the ability to closely monitor their establishment’s operations, even when he or she is not onsite at the restaurant,” Fabro said.

-“These mobile POS systems are also much easier for other critical mobile restaurant systems, including staffing management, online ordering and delivery, and cost management to integrate with than traditional systems, which provides the user with greater overall value,” Crawford said.
+“These mobile POS systems are also much easier for other critical mobile restaurant systems – including staffing management, online ordering and delivery, and cost management – to integrate with than traditional systems, which provides the user with greater overall value,” Crawford said.